 Our individuality is indeed all, all, that we have; I project that our greatest advancements in business will be defined by the creative intersections between most diverse viewpoints and experiences.
 To repress what makes us unique is to artificially constrain all the potential we have to offer.
 I know because I have experienced this, I’ve lived this.
 My greatest steps forward in life have come from hard work, dedication and discipline of course; more foundationally this growth has come from above all else, simply being authentically myself.

-Cassidy Blackwell (Twitter: @naturalsblog) leads Brand Marketing at Walker & Company, a family of brands designing health and beauty solutions for people of color.
-In her role, Cassidy manages communications and content for the company’s flagship brand Bevel, which provides grooming products and services designed to help reduce razor bumps and skin irritation.
-She also runs partnerships for the company.
+Cassidy Blackwell (Twitter: @cassblackSF) is Director of Strategic Projects, Public Affairs at Airbnb.
+She formerly led Brand Marketing at Walker & Company, a family of brands designing health and beauty solutions for people of color.
 Named one of Fast Company’s Most Creative People in 2016, Cassidy is dedicated to empowering and educating men and women of color about their options in health and beauty.
 Before Walker & Company, she managed social media for StitchFix and served as global editor for TextureMedia, the world’s largest hair care platform.
 She also founded and edited Natural Selection, a blog that serves as a resource for over 50,000 women on how to wear their hair naturally.
 A Minneapolis native, she graduated from Washington University in St. Louis with a degree in French Literature.